Your browser is no longer supported

 Special Projects & Events Coordinator (Research)

-Kelly Baron is a PhD candidate at the University of Toronto's Department of English, where she studies contemporary Canadian Literature.
+Kelly Baron has a PhD in contemporary Canadian Literature from the University of Toronto's Department of English.
 She's a regular reviewer for Literary Review of Canada, and her scholarly work can be found in Canadian Literature, Studies in Canadian Literature, and English Studies in Canada, among others.
 With Andrew DuBois, she's co-editing Sing in Me, Oh Muse: Music In/As Literature (Bloomsbury, 2025).
 Her research interests are in contemporary Canadian Literature, Canadian book culture, literary audio, and the connections between music and literature.

 Email: nfc@utoronto.ca